86 articles · 8 breeds · tools · topics

 Step 4: Direct-to-Consumer or Direct-to-Restaurant Sales

 The premium-buyer math only works with direct sales.
-Never sell Berkshire through traders or palengke buyers — they pay commodity prices regardless of breed.
+Never sell Berkshire through traders or palengke buyers.
+They pay commodity prices regardless of breed.

 When Berkshire Doesn't Make Sense